Home

 Port de Plaisance Marina

 Finally, in 1988, the two cities, the one in the province of Québec, the one in Oise, France and the Pel Village in Mali formed a triangular twinning.
-The twinning followed the two cities' involvement in fund raising activities for the benefit of Pel and the agreement of the Canadian International Development Agency - CIDA to endorse the project and sustain financial aid.
+The twinning was followed by the two cities' involvement in fund raising activities for the benefit of Pel and the agreement of the Canadian International Development Agency - CIDA to endorse the project and sustain financial aid.

 The twinnings have proved to be very rewarding for the Pel community.
-Through the years, joint aid programs and numerous cultural, recreational and professional exchanges have strengthened the bonds that tie the three cities.
+Through the years, joint aid programs and numerous cultural, recreational and professional exchanges have strengthened the bonds that now tie the three cities.

-Thank you for visiting Pierrefonds District.
+Thank you for visiting Pierrefonds.

 More to come soon.

-Roxboro District (MBK)
+Roxboro

 TOP